 Billy Graham, who served as a spiritual advisor to every US president from Truman to Obama, once said that “nothing would reveal your real priorities more than your calendar or your bank statements.”

-What does your bank account say about your priorities?
+What does your bank account say about your real priorities?

-A great question to ponder—If your spending habits were public, how would you feel?
+A great question to ponder—If your spending habits were public, what story would it tell?

 So what can you do?